Classic Everest Base Camp Trek 14 Days

 • Extra accommodation and meals behind schedule the schedules of this trekking trip program

-• All kinds of beverages including, alcoholic and nonalcoholic as well as hot and cold drinks
+• All kinds of beverages, including alcoholic and nonalcoholic as well as hot (Tea/coffee) and cold drinks

-• Personal expenses such as shopping, hot and cold drinks, hot shower, hard and soft alcohols, snacks, hot and cold water, Wi-Fi, battery re-charge fee,
+• Personal expenses such as shopping, hot and cold drinks, hot showers, hard and soft alcohols, snacks, hot and cold water, Wi-Fi, battery re-charge fee, & helper

 • Travel insurance has to cover emergency rescue evacuation from high-altitude up to 6000 m.